Airis21/PyPass-Password-Manager/README.md

 A Simple, Tkinter  password manager that stores data locally in json.
 ---

+*This is my first gui project,  be kind.*

 ## 📖 Contents
 - [✨ Features](#-features)
 - [🗺️ Todo](#-roadmap)